 Through the years, weddings were held under the eucalyptus trees at the Eames House.
 If you are planning your own intimate wedding, we would be happy to welcome you and your guests for a private ceremony.
-Site rental includes an interior tour (scheduled either the same or another day) for the wedding couple, plus celebratory champagne toast.
+Site rental includes an interior tour (scheduled either the same or another day) for the wedding couple.

 - $2,500+ starting at eight participants, maximum of fourteen for an additional fee.